 In the previous padhigam, AzhwAr said “I am unqualified” and emperumAn convinced AzhwAr to be with him and then thinks that AzhwAr was accepted by him for some purpose, but since then nothing has happened.
-Now, if one thinks that the insignificant jIvAthmA with his inferior tools cannot worship sarvEsvaran (supreme lord) matching his greatness – that is not true – though bhagavAn due to him being the master of srI mahAlakshmi, has no unfulfilled desires and does not become any more complete by the offerings given by the samsAri jIvAthmA who is bound in this material world) – how can one worship him?
-When the jIvAthmA performs a small kainkaryam to fulfill his own nature of servitude, bhagavAn considers that itself as a great favour; Since bhagavAn already has everything and does not need to be satisfied any further by the jIvAthmA‘s offerings, since he is waiting to acknowledge the jIvAthmA irrespective of whatever is offered by him, since he is ready to freely interact with the jIvAthmA due to him being the master of srI mahAlakshmi, approaching bhagavAn is a lot easier unlike approaching other dhEvathAs;.
+Now, if one thinks that the insignificant jIvAthmA with his inferior tools cannot worship sarvEsvaran (supreme lord) matching his greatness, that is not true.
+Though bhagavAn, due to his being the master of srI mahAlakshmi, has no unfulfilled desires and does not become any more complete by the offerings given by the samsAri jIvAthmA who is bound in this material world), how can one worship him?
+When the jIvAthmA performs a small kainkaryam to fulfil his own nature of servitude, bhagavAn considers that itself as a great favour.
+Since bhagavAn already has everything and does not need to be satisfied any further by the jIvAthmA‘s offerings, since he is waiting to acknowledge the jIvAthmA irrespective of whatever is offered by him and since he is ready to freely interact with the jIvAthmA due to his being the master of srI mahAlakshmi, approaching bhagavAn is a lot easier unlike approaching other dhEvathAs.
 As one engages in bhagavath vishayam, all the obstacles will be removed.
-Approaching emperumAn would also be enjoyable; jIvAthmA need not seek out for additional materials to satisfy emperumAn; Since its relating to approaching bhagavAn, there is no question of prathyavAya (limitations/mistakes); there is no restriction based on materials, time and the qualification of the worshiper; Thus AzhwAr says bhagavAn is easily worshippable.
+Approaching emperumAn would also be enjoyable; jIvAthmA need not seek out for additional materials to satisfy emperumAn.
+Since it is relating to approaching bhagavAn, there is no question of prathyavAya (limitations/mistakes); there is no restriction based on materials, time and the qualification of the worshipper.
+Thus AzhwAr says bhagavAn is easily worshippable.

 nampiLLai beautifully explains sthOthra rathnam slOkam 28: